 What is Headless Commerce and Why Should You Care?

-A simple description of headless commerce is the separation of the frontend, visual or presentation layer of your website from the backend, ecommerce elements.
-However, this decoupling of the two infrastructures should be flexible and seamless; the customer should get a great user experience without noticing anything strange when browsing and purchasing.
+In its simplest definition, headless commerce is the separation of the frontend — visual or presentation layer of your website — from the backend ecommerce elements.
+This decoupling of the two infrastructures should be flexible and seamless; the customer should get a great user experience without noticing anything strange when browsing and purchasing.

-With this model, the ecommerce platform does what it does best: inventory management, hosting, security and fraud detection.
+With headless commerce, your developers can plug their ecommerce solution into the most effective content management system instead of relying on one platform to do everything for you.
+In this model, the ecommerce platform does what it does best: inventory management, hosting, security and fraud detection.
 Then, you're able to integrate with other systems for a more content-friendly experience.

 The headless commerce infrastructure is used by many brands, and sometimes they may not even realize it.
 But overall, it's most important for content-heavy brands that constantly make recommendations on social media, blogs and through advertisements.

 How Did Headless Commerce Come About?

 Headless commerce has actually been around for a bit now, but the actual "headless commerce" term may not have been attached to the conversation.

 But that begs the question: Where did headless commerce come from and why has it become popular, if not the norm?